-T = is the individual's taxable income (before the restriction),

-S = is the aggregate amount of specified reliefs used in the year, and

-Y = is the greater of €80,000 (the relief threshold amount) and 20 per cent of the individual's adjusted income for the year.
+- T = the individual's taxable income (before the restriction), - S = the aggregate amount of specified reliefs used in the year, and - Y = the greater of €80,000 (the relief threshold amount) and 20 per cent of the individual's adjusted income for the year.

-Examples are given in Appendix 4.
+Examples are set out in Appendix 4.